melindadiaz/ios-arrays-lab/README.md

 Iterate through the array below.
 For each state, print out the name of the state, a colon, and whether it is or is not **in the continental United States.**

 `let moreStates = ["Hawaii", "New Mexico", "Alaska", "Montana", "Texas", "New York", "Florida"]`
 ## Question 4

 Print out how many non-whitespace characters are in `myString`:

 `let myString = "This is good practice with Strings!"`

+let myString = "This is good practice with Strings!" var whiteSpace = myString.count print(whiteSpace)

 Iterate through the array below.
 For each sentence, print out how many non-whitespace characters are in it.